hyron-group/reference/service-development/build-service.md

 }
 ```

-After declaring and turning it on enableService\(\) method.
+After declaring and turning it on enableServices\(\) method.
 The router will be registered with the specified path.
 As mentioned above, if you do not specify a path, Hyron default will be based on the key name in the description to register the router path.

 Example : /prefix/service_name/method_name